Promptt001/PCLIP/README.md

 # PCLIP — Meteor Addon for “teleport-style” clipping (ViaFabricPlus → 1.6.4 servers)

+## WARNING: Fall damage will be severe if you do not teleleport to an air block directly over a solid block!
+No fall wont help help if your target is a few blocks off the ground!

 PCLIP is a small **Meteor Client addon** (Fabric) that adds one command:

 > `.pclip <x> <y> <z>`